 Made even more so by the fact that the standard zombies will often times lie dormant, sometimes hidden among the actual corpses, and only rise to attack after you have passed by them.

-City 17 Underground, full stop.
+City 17 Underground.
 The battles with zombies are far more preferable to walking through almost complete darkness with the only sounds made by the player and Alyx.

 One of those sounds, it should be pointed out, is Alyx making scary zombie growls.
 I love you, my dear, but do that again, and I will blow your head off out of sheer terror.